caporaso-lab/developing-with-qiime2/book/framework/references/archive-versions.md

 Starting with QIIME 2 version [2025.4](https://github.com/qiime2/qiime2/releases/tag/2025.4.0), QIIME 2 {term}`Archive` versions 7+ utilize semantic versioning.
 What this means is each new QIIME 2 {term}`Archive` version is broken up into a major version and a minor version.
 Major version updates (i.e. version 6.x -> 7.x) include a significantly different internal structure, such as new files within the zip archive.
-Backwards compatibility across major versions is not guaranteed.
+Backward compatibility across major versions is not guaranteed (such that a version 7.0 archive will not be compatible with older software versions that didn't yet know about that version).
-Minor version updates (i.e. 7.n -> 7.n+1) include minor differing internal structor and/or features/capabilities - all of which will be backwards compatible to the nearest major version (i.e. versions 7.* will all be compatible).
+Minor version updates (i.e. 7.n -> 7.n+1) include minor differing internal structure and/or features/capabilities.
+These will be backwards compatible to the nearest major version (such that a version 7.1 or 7.2 archive will be compatible with other software versions as long as they knew about 7.0).

 ### Archive Version 7.0
-Released in QIIME 2 version [2025.4](https://github.com/qiime2/qiime2/releases/tag/2025.4.0) ([changelog](https://forum.qiime2.org/t/qiime-2-2025-4-is-now-available/33088)) [commit `0d2c8ec`](https://github.com/qiime2/qiime2/commit/0d2c8ec7d0cb6e3b81c4ab621e78bd0df74c11a0), this version adds support for creation of {term}`Annotations <Annotation>` (of sub-type {term}`Note`) to a QIIME 2 {term}`Result`, an all-new `conda-env.yaml` file containing all environment dependencies a {term}`Result` was created from, updated checksum calculations from `md5` to `sha512`, and total file size calculation for all files within the `data` directory as a new entry under the top level/provenance level `metadata.yaml` files.
+Released in QIIME 2 version [2025.4](https://github.com/qiime2/qiime2/releases/tag/2025.4.0) ([changelog](https://forum.qiime2.org/t/qiime-2-2025-4-is-now-available/33088)) [commit `0d2c8ec`](https://github.com/qiime2/qiime2/commit/0d2c8ec7d0cb6e3b81c4ab621e78bd0df74c11a0), this version adds:
+ - support for creation of {term}`Annotations <Annotation>` (of sub-type {term}`Note`) to a QIIME 2 {term}`Result`;
+ - an all-new `conda-env.yaml` file containing all environment dependencies a {term}`Result` was created from;
+ - updated checksum calculations from `md5` to `sha512`;
+ - and total file size calculation for all files within the `data` directory as a new entry under the top level/provenance level `metadata.yaml` files.
 All of the new additions to the {term}`Archive` file structure are outlined below.

 {term}`Annotations <Annotation>` are a way of attaching additional information to a QIIME 2 {term}`Result`.